ksnambiar/OS-Virtual-Machine/README.md

-# CSE 536: Assignment 4: Trap and Emulate Virtualization
+# Trap and Emulate Virtualization

-Please refer to the handout on Canvas.
+Implemented Trap and Emulate Virtualization on xv6 operating system, to Run a Virtual Machine and executing RISCV commands within it.

 ## Acknowledgement